The Greentown Community

 Once you’re a member at Greentown, large corporations stop being enigmas and start being people.
 They’re the people who are hosting Lunch + Learns, holding office hours, and are really, really eager to meet you.
-Some of them are even sitting next to you in the office.
+Some of them are even working right next to you in the office.
 These connections lead to real results, from pilot projects to investments to R&D partnerships.

-These partners also provide you with the hardware, software, and professional services you need to succeed—think SOLIDWORKS, scientific articles, and prototyping equipment.
+These partners also offer you the hardware, software, and professional services you need to succeed—think SOLIDWORKS, scientific articles, and prototyping equipment.

 Our investor program’s mission is simple: to connect our startups with the capital they need to scale.
 From curating investor-startup matches to facilitating pitching practice and feedback to guiding our members through grant funding opportunities, we’re committed to helping our startups navigate the fundraising process.